ahlstromcj/seq66/README.md

             functions to avoid throwing exceptions.
         *   Trying to get rolls, time, data, and event panes to line up no matter what the Qt theme is.
 Difficult.
-        *   Tightening the setting of performer modification when sequence changes occur, to reduce unnecessary prompts to save and flag modification via the asterisk change marker.
+        *   Tightening the setting/clearing of performer modification re sequence changes to reduce unnecessary prompts to save, flag modification via the asterisk change marker, and enable/disable the File / Save option in the correct way.
         *   Tightened the saving of WRK and MIDI files.
         *   Major refactoring to replace seq::pointers with seq::refs in many places.